Jambdy/audio-trail/docs/architecture.md

 ## Overview
 The Audio Trail application follows the Model-View-ViewModel (MVVM) architectural pattern to ensure separation of concerns, maintainability, and testability.
 The application uses Firebase as its backend platform for data storage, authentication, and cloud services.

+The frontend flutter app will be in the frontend folder.

 ## Core Architecture Components

 ### Backend Services (Firebase)